 1. Go to Apple menu (upper left corner)

 3. Find App Store app in the list and quit it

 Can you improve your internet connection?
 Hop on a better Wi-Fi network or connect via cable.
 Before you resume the installation, remove all partially downloaded files (that are named macOS 10.13 High Sierra) from your Mac.
 Try again.

 2. macOS High Sierra installation is frozen

-You downloaded macOS High Sierra and clicked the installation file, but for some reason nothing happens.
-You clicked Continue, but the now button appears to be greyed out.
+You downloaded macOS High Sierra and clicked the installation file, but for some reason, nothing happens.
+You clicked Continue, but now the button appears to be grayed out.

 3. Not enough disk space to install macOS High Sierra